 - Improv Nation: How We Made a Great American Art by Sam Wasson

-John advises graduate students in the School of International Service as well as all AU students pursuing international internships.
+John advises first- and second-year undergraduate students in the School of International Service, as well as students in the College of Arts and Sciences.
 His primary function is to work with students in individual sessions on applications for internships, jobs and fellowships.
-He also leads the Career Center SIS Team, which develops programs for SIS students, including the Alumni in the Atrium series and networking receptions.

 John believes that achieving career success after graduation from AU depends largely on activities undertaken during one’s time on campus—through internships, student organization involvement, participation in conferences and seminars in Washington, D.C., and networking with alumni and other students, faculty and staff.

 John’s professional experience includes two stints at federal government agencies, serving as program manager for an educational nonprofit, and teaching English in Japan.

 Career Directors Group (2008-present)